International Book of Comics

 first published by E.C.
 (Educational Comics)

-which would represent later on a different kind of comics,
+which would represent later on a different

-some others were
+some others were:

 - Timeless Topix (1942) and Catholic Comics (1946)